nscale4by8/NScaleClevelandFlats/structures/buildingBrew/buildingBrew.md

 ![](protoFrontElevation3.png)  |  ![](modelSideElevation0.png) |
 ![](protoFrontElevation4.jpeg)  |  ![](modelFrontElevation2.png) |

-I modeled the Tennessee Brewery in N Sclae with a bit selective compression.
+I modeled the Tennessee Brewery in N Scale with a bit selective compression.
 In these photos, the paint isn't even dry yet.
-When teh paint dries, I'll brush away the lint stuck to the model and weather things a bit more.
+When the paint dries, I'll brush away the lint stuck to the model and weather things a bit more.

 ![Back](IMG_0683.png)